kyymichelle/country-guess/src/static/markdown/blog.md

 #### TODOs

+- Fix tests
 - In /containers/Blog.tsx fix fetch() with something that works cross browser because it's not supported by IE - maybe a polyfill?
-- Tidy up the types in the redux store - fix apropriate `any` types
+- Tidy up the types in the redux store - e.g. fix `any` with appropriate types
+- Improve solution checking - e.g. accomodate the use of special characters
+- Fill in guess character by character